 Right now, we are all aware of the many soldiers overseas.
-To honor them and those we have lost on this Remembrance Day, we are offering a block of rooms on a complimentary basis to active military personnel and their families through the Military Families Fund, as well as offering a special discount ($99) for those that would like to come to Ottawa at that time to show their support.
+To honor them and those we have lost on this Remembrance Day, we are offering a block of rooms on a complimentary basis to active military personnel and their families through the Military Families Fund, as well as offering a special discount (rates from $99) for those that would like to come to Ottawa at that time to show their support.
 The Lord Elgin will donate $5 for each room booked on November 11th to the Military Families Fund and ask all of our guests to make a donation to help support this Fund during this period.

 Or call us toll free (Canada & US) at 1-800-267-4298